The number of times someone has mentioned CAP Theorem to me unprompted? I can count them on one finger.

 Healthcare picks Consistency.
 You want "eventually accurate" on a medication dosage?
 No. You want it right.
 You'll wait for the screen to load.

-If this is new to you, go read about it.
+If these concepts are new to you, go dive deeper into it!
 If you think your team already understands it, go ask them.

 Seriously.